scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 ------------------------------

 <b class="name">Glaucon:</b> I don't understand why I can't get an SBC with an open source CPU
-<b class="name">Socrates:</b> that's because you don't understand market economics, but that's ok
+<b class="name">Socrates:</b> that's because you don't understand market economics, but that's OK
 <b class="name">Socrates:</b> if SBC grade is what you're looking for, you can get RISC-V now for a shit perf:$ ratio, but a low absolute cost
 <b class="name">Glaucon:</b> okay
 <b class="name">Glaucon:</b> but a few hundred dollars would be possible